CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ### CANCELING AN AUTOMATIC-ATTACK

 {: .bullets }
 A character at one of his home sites may tap to cancel one automatic-attack at that home site.
-This does not apply if a character's home site is not a specific site (e.g., an Orc with an "Any Dark~hold" home site may not cancel an attack in this fashion).
+This does not apply if a character's home site is not a specific site (e.g., an Orc with an "Any Dark-hold" home site may not cancel an attack in this fashion).

 {: .bullets }
 ### MARSHALLING POINTS